AsgardCms/Documentation/v2/core-module/hooks.md

 - `getEditorClass()`: returns the editor class
 - `getEditorJsPartial()`: get the js partial name
 - `getEditorCssPartial()`: get the css partial name

+These methods will suffice to most needs of custom wywisyg editors.
+However, if your editor requires more than just the textarea field, you can overwrite the laravel component completely and use your own.
+It is probably a good idea to copy the [existing components](https://github.com/AsgardCms/Platform/tree/2.0/Modules/Core/Resources/views/components) to have something to start with.

+What you've created your own components, you can set them by using this API on the `EditorIsRendering` event:

+- `getI18nComponentName()`: Get the component name for the translatable textarea
+- `setI18nComponentName($componentName)`: Set the component name for the translatable textarea
+- `getComponentName()`: Get the component name for the textarea
+- `setComponentName($componentName)`: Set the component name for the textarea

 You can change which event listener is used by changing the `asgard.core.core.wysiwyg-handler` configuration option.